PedestrianDynamics/DL4PuDe/README.md

 `DL4PuDe` mainly relied on the power of EfficientNet-B0-based classifier, RAFT and wheel visualization methods.

 <img src="./files/framework1.png"/>
-Kindly note that we use the [RAFT repository](https://github.com/princeton-vl/RAFT) for optical flow estimation in our project.
+Kindly note that we use the <a href="https://github.com/princeton-vl/RAFT" />[RAFT repository] </a> for optical flow estimation in our project.

 **Example**
 <table border="0" width="100%" align="center">